-A comprehensive ground count was made of birds nesting in part of the eastern Castaway Bay colony, and both it and the western Castaway Bay colony were then photographed from the air by drone twice.
-There was great variability in the number of non-breeding birds present on the ground between counts, depending on conditions, which would make it difficult to get an accurate count of breeding birds from drone photographs.
+A comprehensive ground count was made of birds nesting in part of the eastern Castaway Bay colony.
+The eastern and the western Castaway Bay colony were then photographed from the air by drone twice.
+There was great variability in the number of non-breeding birds present on the ground between counts (36-106), depending on conditions, which would make it difficult to get an accurate count of breeding birds from drone photographs.
 Any whole island drone-based census of nests will need to be accompanied with simultaneous ground truthing.